qwertie/home/misc/Atlas-Shrugged-summary.md

 > [...]
 "Well, now, look here," said Holloway cautiously, "[...]
 Mr. Boyle is an extremely able man.
 It's just that he's suffered some unfortunate reverses, quite beyond his control.
 He had invested large sums in a public-spirited project to assist the undeveloped peoples of South America, and that copper crash of theirs has dealt him a severe financial blow.
 So it's only a matter of giving him a chance to recover, a helping hand to bridge the gap, a bit of temporary assistance, nothing more.
 All we have to do is just equalize the sacrifice—then everybody will recover and prosper."

-> "You've been equalizing sacrifice for over a hundred"— he stopped —"for thousands of years," said Rearden slowly.
+> "You've been equalizing sacrifice for over a hundred"—he stopped—"for thousands of years," said Rearden slowly.
 "Don't you see that you're at the end of the road?"

 > [...]
 "We can't afford any theories!" cried Wesley Mouch.
 "We've got to act!"